euler-xyz/evk-periphery/docs/swaps.md

   In this mode, the swapper is expected to purchase a specified amount of the output token in exchange for an unknown amount of the input token.
 The input token amount provided to the swapper acts as an implicit slippage limit.
 Currently available handlers (Uniswap V2 and V3) will check the current balance of the output token held by the swapper and adjust the amount of token to buy to only purchase the remainder.
 This feature can be used to construct multi-stage swaps.
 For instance, in the first stage, most of the token is bought through a dex aggregator, which presumably offers better price, but doesn't provide exact output swaps.
 The proceeds are directed to the swapper contract.
 In the second stage another `swap` call is executed, and the remainder is bought directly in Uniswap, where exact output trades are supported.

-  In exact output trades, the remaining, unused input token amount is automatically redeposited for the account in a vault specified in `SwapParams.vaultIn`.
+  In exact output trades, the remaining, unused input token amount is automatically redeposited for the account specified in `SwapParams.accountIn` in a vault specified in `SwapParams.vaultIn`.

 - target debt (swap and repay)